scottjmaddox/single-pass-compiler/README.md

 - [x] `loop`, `continue`, and `break` with optional label and value
 - [x] disallow `let a: const int`, default to i64
 - [x] mutating assignment (`=`)
-- [ ] audit for missing dead code elim
-- [ ] `const if`: enforces that only one branch's code is emitted
-  - but both branches are parsed and type checked
-  - [ ] don't eliminate non-const `if` branches on const condition
-    - [ ] coerce const int conditions to smallest containing integer type
 - [ ] require `unit` or subtype of `i32` for `main` fn; if `unit`, return 0
 - [ ] mutating increment (`+=`) and decrement (`-=`) assignment
 - [ ] `while` loops